cliambrown/tvexec/README.md

 #### Episode positions are always 0:00

 In MPC, go to Options > Player and check the "Remember File position" box.
-(I'd also recommend changing Advanced > RecentFilesNumber to 40.)
+(I'd also recommend changing Advanced > RecentFilesNumber to a higher number; 40 works for me.)

 #### Some shows / episodes are not showing up

-The scanner finds mkv, mp4, avi, wmv, and mov files.
-If your episodes are in a different format, you'll need to add it to `tvexec\scripts\scan_show_dir.php` in the part that looks like this:
+The scanner finds avi, mkv, mp4, mov, and wmv files.
+If your episodes are in a different format, you'll need to add it to `tvexec\includes\auth.php` in the part that looks like this:
 ```
-$epPathnames = get_all_files($tvDir.DIRECTORY_SEPARATOR.$show['showName'], ['avi','mkv','mp4','mov','wmv']);
+$videoFiletypes = ['avi','mkv','mp4','mov','wmv'];
 ```

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

 * James Heinrich for [getID3](https://github.com/JamesHeinrich/getID3)
+* reddit user [Johndoe9846](https://www.reddit.com/user/Johndoe9846) for suggesting a way to avoid ActiveX objects